dattphan15/imdex-weather/README.md

 npm start
 ```

-5. Lastly, visit the website on your localhost.
+5. Lastly, visit the website on your localhost and start searching cities.
 ```
 http://localhost:3000/
 ```